 If you work in building or construction then you’ll be moving materials from suppliers to the site on almost on a daily basis.
 We know you don’t have time in your hectic day to be calling around for quotes from building materials transport companies.
 Using our online tool allows you to submit the details of your job one simple action.

 This makes FreightQuotes a much better alternative to calling around for transport services yourself.
-Your request is then sent to the building materials transport companies registered with the FreightQuotes website and 3 truckies will contact you directly with a quote.
+Your request is then sent to the building materials transport companies registered with the FreightQuotes website and up to 3 truckies will contact you directly with a quote.
 Simple, quick and convenient.